microsoft/LinuxTracepoints/README.md

   - [Default implementation](libtracepoint/src/tracepoint.c)
     writes directly to the Linux `user_events` facility.
   - [tracepoint-provider.h](libtracepoint/include/tracepoint/tracepoint-provider.h) -
-    high-level C/C++ API for writing tracepoint events to any implementation of the tracepoint interface.
+    a developer-friendly C/C++ API for writing tracepoint events to any implementation of the tracepoint interface.
 - [libeventheader-tracepoint](libeventheader-tracepoint) -
   `eventheader` envelope that supports extended attributes including severity level and optional field type information.
   - [TraceLoggingProvider.h](libeventheader-tracepoint/include/eventheader/TraceLoggingProvider.h) -
-    high-level C/C++ API for writing `eventheader`-encapsulated events to any implementation of the tracepoint interface.
+    a developer-friendly C/C++ API for writing `eventheader`-encapsulated events to any implementation of the tracepoint interface.
   - [EventHeaderDynamic.h](libeventheader-tracepoint/include/eventheader/EventHeaderDynamic.h) -
-    mid-level C++ API for writing `eventheader`-encapsulated events, intended for use as an implementation layer for a higher-level API like OpenTelemetry.
+    C++ API for writing runtime-defined `eventheader`-encapsulated events, intended for use as an implementation layer for a higher-level API like OpenTelemetry.
 - [libeventheader-decode-cpp](libeventheader-decode-cpp) -
   C++ library for decoding events that use the `eventheader` envelope.
   - `decode-perf` tool that decodes `perf.data` files to JSON.
 - [libeventheader-decode-dotnet](libeventheader-decode-dotnet) -
   .NET library for decoding events that use the `eventheader` envelope.
-- [Rust](rust) - API for generating `eventheader`-encapsulated events from Rust.
+- [Rust](rust) - support for generating `eventheader`-encapsulated events from
+  Rust.

 ## General Usage